-As described in Section 3.3, Air Quality and Global Climate Change, the Build Alternatives traverse two air basins: (1) the Mojave Desert Air Basin (MDAB) within the AVAQMD, and (2) the South Coast Air Basin (SCAB) within the SCAQMD.
-Therefore, the RSA for cumulative impacts on air quality includes the MDAB and the SCAB.
+As described in Section 3.3, Air Quality and Global Climate Change, construction activities associated with the Build Alternatives involves three air basins: (1) the Mojave Desert Air Basin (MDAB) within the AVAQMD, (2) the South Coast Air Basin (SCAB) within the SCAQMD, and (3) the San Joaquin Valley Air Basin (SJVAB) within the SJVAPCD.
+Therefore, the RSA for cumulative impacts on air quality includes the MDAB, SCAB, and SJVAB.
 The MDAB air mass in the northeast portion of Los Angeles County interacts with that of the SCAB to the southwest.
-The boundary between the MDAB and the SCAB cuts roughly through the community of Acton.
+The northernmost portion of the SCAB interacts with the southern portion of the SJVAB.
+The boundary between the MDAB and the SCAB cuts roughly through the community of Acton, while the boundary between the SCAB and the SJVAB is roughly through the community of Lebec.